 The Afterglow Pro is still a perfect controller, even with its deficiencies.
-The transparent plastic shell gives it a retro-like look, and this thing is eye catching, combined with the bright-blue LEDs.
-As well as the analogue sticks, the face and shoulder buttons feel fine.
+The transparent plastic shell gives it a retro-like look, and this thing is eye-catching, combined with the bright-blue LEDs.
+As well as the analog sticks, the face and shoulder buttons feel fine.

 It’s really a necessity for all gamers to have a spare controller, either just to have it as a backup controller or one for a younger gamer if you do not want them to handle your more costly controllers.

-If you want a wired controller, why not just have the extra small showmanship feature where the Afterglow Prismatic wired controller fits in, offering all the advantages of a wired controller, but bringing an extra sense of flare to your gaming.
-We know about the xbox one afterglow prismatic wired controller, but let’s see what PDP has for Xbox 360.
+If you want a wired controller, why not just have the extra small showmanship feature where the Afterglow Prismatic wired controller fits in, offering all the advantages of a wired controller, but bringing an extra sense of flair to your gaming.
+We know about the Xbox one afterglow prismatic wired controller, but let’s see what PDP has for Xbox 360.

 The size and shape of the body are all quite similar to the first-party controller, along with the button interface and trigger mechanisms.
 The two sound entirely different, despite the similarity in shape, and clearly, one is transparent and glows, the other does not.

 The Transparent casing makes this a perfect controller for someone who wants to see all the wiring and microchips that tick these accessories.
 The plastic is thick and doesn’t feel cheap in any sense.

 It includes a removable USB cord when it comes to connecting it; after some use, the connection between the chord and the controller gets loose.
 The USB cable is long enough.